American Flag

 Recent Articles

-Top nationally available CD rate stable at 1.85% APY.
-Top online savings rate at 1.05% APY.
-Average rates continue gentle decline.
+Top national CD rate at 1.85% APY.
+Top national savings rate at 1.05% APY.
+Averages continue to decline.
+Economic indicators point to further declines.

 Even if the averages are all below 1%, the top rates are still significantly higher.
 BestCashCow data shows the top rates for some key terms are: